wlandau/parallelRemake/README.md

 # Example

-Use the `run_example` function to run the example workflow from start to finish.
+Use the `run_example_parallelRemake` function to run the example workflow from start to finish.
 The steps are as follows.

-1. Use the `example_source_file` function to create `code.R` with example user-defined R code.
-2. Use the `example_remake_file` function to create the example `remake.yml` file, which contains [`remake`](https://github.com/richfitz/remake) instructions to direct the workflow.
-The `write_example` function does steps 1 and 2.
+1. Use the `write_example_parallelRemake` function to create `code.R` with example user-defined R code `remake.yml` file with the [`remake`](https://github.com/richfitz/remake) instructions to direct the workflow.
+The `write_example_parallelRemake` function does steps 1 and 2.
-3. Use `write_makefile` to create the master [`Makefile`](https://www.gnu.org/software/make/) for running [`remake`](https://github.com/richfitz/remake) targets.
+2. Use `write_makefile` to create the master [`Makefile`](https://www.gnu.org/software/make/) for running [`remake`](https://github.com/richfitz/remake) targets.
 The user will typically write `code.R` and `remake.yml` by hand and begin with this step.
-The `setup_example` function does steps 1 through 3.
+The `setup_example_parallelRemake` function does steps 1 and 2.
-4. Use [`Makefile`](https://www.gnu.org/software/make/) to run the workflow.
-The `run_example` function does steps 1 through 4.
+3. Use [`Makefile`](https://www.gnu.org/software/make/) to run the workflow.
+The `run_example_parallelRemake` function does steps 1 through 3.
 Some example options are as follows.
     - `make` just runs the workflow in 1 process.
     - `make -j 4` distributes the workflow over at most 4 parallel processes.
     - `make clean` removes the files created by [`remake`](https://github.com/richfitz/remake).
-5. Optionally, use the `clean_example` function to remove all the files generated in steps 1 through 4.
+5. Optionally, use the `clean_example_parallelRemake` function to remove all the files generated in steps 1 through 4.

 # More on `write_makefile`